-During SEL rotations, students will be expected to adhere to the specific program policies outlined in the COVID-19 Monitoring Policy & Assumption of Risk for Supervised Experiential Learning document maintained separate from this handbook.
-Students who are unable to attend onsite SEL activities due to the need to isolate, self-quarantine, or due to COVID-19 related illness are expected to communicate with their preceptor and instructor to identify remote work opportunities or alternative supervised practice activities to stay on track for successful completion of each rotation.
+Students who are unable to attend onsite SEL activities due to the need to isolate, self-quarantine, or due to COVID-19 related illness are expected to communicate with their preceptor and instructor and follow site-specific protocols.
+Students missing time onsite due to COVID related illness may work with their preceptor to identify remote work opportunities or alternative supervised practice activities to stay on track for successful completion of each rotation.